Superheroes Lesson Plans

 • Shelley Hong Xu has a super heroes lesson plan incorporating critical reading and visual literacy.

 • TeacherDude has a lesson plan intended for ESL/EFL, but it could work well for younger native speakers.
-There’s a communication-focused game, a trip to The Hero Factory, and a writing assignment.
+There’s a communication-focused game, and a writing assignment.
+Skip the Hero Factory — it’s no longer the same website.

 • Elasmosaur has a math worksheet generator that cranks out printable arithmetic worksheets with superhero decorations.